-To bring people together to protect, connect and restore healthy habitats across 3,600km from Victoria through to far north Queensland.
+To bring people together to protect, connect and restore healthy landscapes across 3,600km of eastern Australia.

 - Support wildlife

 - Healthy people

 “The GER vision is an internationally significant investment in a better Australia and a continental scale response to climate change.”

 The late Dr. Graeme Worboys, Former Vice Chair Mountains and Connectivity, International

 Union for Conservation of Nature World Commission on Protected Areas

 To inspire the next generation of nature carers, the Kanangra-Boyd to Wyangala GER partnership together with the NSW Office of Environment and Heritage collaborated with teachers from five local schools to develop a NSW curriculum-linked teaching package on biodiversity.